Van der Waals equation: Validity of the equation

 Since Van der Waals presented his thesis, "[m]any derivations, pseudo-derivations, and plausibility arguments have been given" for it.
 However, no mathematically rigorous derivation of the equation over its entire range of molar volume that begins from a statistical mechanical principle exists.
 Indeed, such a proof is not possible, even for hard spheres.
 Goodstein writes, "Obviously the value of the van der Waals equation rests principally on its empirical behavior rather than its theoretical foundation."

-Although the use of the vdW equation is not justified mathematically, it has empirical validity.
+Although the use of the Van der Waals equation is not justified mathematically, it has empirical validity.
 Its various applications in this region that attest to this, both qualitative and quantitative, have been described previously in this article.
-This point was also made by Alder, et al. who, at a conference marking the 100th anniversary of Van der Waals' thesis, noted that:
+This point was also made by Berni Alder, et al. who, at a conference marking the 100th anniversary of Van der Waals' thesis, noted that:

 It is doubtful whether we would celebrate the centennial of the van der Waals equation if it were applicable only under circumstances where it has been proven to be rigorously valid.
 It is empirically well established that many systems whose molecules have attractive potentials that are neither long-range nor weak conform nearly quantitatively to the van der Waals model.
-An example is the theoretically much studied system of Argon, where the attractive potential has only a range half as large as the repulsive core.
+An example is the theoretically much studied system of argon, where the attractive potential has only a range half as large as the repulsive core.
 They continued by saying that this model has "validity down to temperatures below the critical temperature, where the attractive potential is not weak at all but, in fact, comparable to the thermal energy."
 They also described its application to mixtures "where the van der Waals model has also been applied with great success.
 In fact, its success has been so great that not a single other model of the many proposed since, has equalled its quantitative predictions, let alone its simplicity."

 Engineers have made extensive use of this empirical validity, modifying the equation in numerous ways (by one account there have been some 400 cubic equations of state produced) to manage the liquids, and gases of pure substances and mixtures, that they encounter in practice.

 This situation has been aptly described by Boltzmann: